-Life can get pretty monotonous, but the routines that we have provide structure and purpose to our lives.
+Life can get pretty monotonous, but the routines that we have to provide structure and purpose to our lives.
 They give us a foundation, ground us, and keep us focused on our goals.
 We are creatures of habit, and we can use that to our advantage!
-As educators, we play a role in providing consistency for our students and helping other staff members learn the importance of fidelity across schools and districts.
+As educators, we provide consistency for our students and help other staff members learn the importance of fidelity across schools and districts.

 What is consistency?

 Consistency is being intentional about your routines and expectations.
 It is building habits through everyday actions and then fine-tuning them over time.

 Why is consistency important?

 Students thrive in environments that are safe and secure.
 When classrooms have consistent routines, it encourages students to learn and be successful.

 We all need to work together to help students feel safe.
 Creating schedules, setting expectations, and working together can create environments where learning is a top priority.

 Posted schedules allow students and parents to plan and eliminate surprises.
 When students are aware of changes ahead of time, they can still feel prepared for the day.
 As teachers, we can build a little flexibility into the day but still have guidelines.
 When we create a community culture in our classrooms, schedules are an integral part of increasing our students’ confidence.
 Through PLC meetings, teachers and administrators may align their schedules and resources to provide fidelity in their classrooms and content instruction.

 Setting clear expectations for students in our classrooms and schools creates consistency.
 When behavior rules and expectations are consistent across schools and districts, all staff members speak the same language.
 All stakeholders should be included when revising handbooks, which may be on a yearly cadence.
 These handbooks should have explicit expectations as well as consequences.